 Today it is a short and relatively easy trek.
 We shall cross over a bridge and walk along a grassy trail enjoying the views of Lobuche, Amadablam, Thamserku, and Kangtega all along the way.
 We will arrive at Lobuche for lunch, and the rest of the afternoon is free to rest and explore around.
 Overnight in Lobuche.

 Day 13: Lobuche(4940m) - Gorakshep(5140m) & Everest Base Camp (5364m m): 6-7 hrs

-The trail to Gorakshep goes through the lateral moraine of the Khumbu Glacier, with the view of the north ridge of Everest along with Mt.
+The trail to Gorakshep goes through the lateral moraine of the Khumbu Glacier, with a view of the north ridge of Everest along with Mt.
 Pumori, Mt.
 Mahalangur, Mt.
-Khumbutse, Mt.
-Nuptse, etc. It takes about 3hrs, and we arrive at Gorekshep (5140) for lunch.
+Khumbutse, and Mt.
+Nuptse.
+It takes about 3hrs, and we arrive at Gorekshep (5140) for lunch.
 After a short rest, we shall head towards the Everest Base Camp, the ultimate destination of this trek.
-The major mountains that can be seen from Everest Base Camp are Mt.
+The chief mountains seen from Everest Base Camp are Mt.
 Everest, Lhotse, Nuptse, Khumbuste, and Pumori.
 After spending some time at the base camp, we shall return to Gorakshep.
 Overnight in Gorakshep.

 Day 14: Gorakshep–Kalapatthar(5545m)-Pheriche(4280 m): 8hrs